-Glaxo Smith Kline.
-Telling the story of the Salford Lung Study
+Glaxo Smith Kline: The Salford Lung Study

-Glaxo Smith Kline (GSK) is a global healthcare company that researches, develops and manufactures innovative pharmaceutical medicines, vaccines and consumer healthcare products.
+Glaxo Smith Kline is a global healthcare company that researches, develops and manufactures innovative pharmaceutical medicines, vaccines and consumer healthcare products.

 It was the first large, prospective, ‘real-world’ study to be conducted within one geographical setting and was initiated before the medicine was licensed.